 He suggests that if the systolic BP falls below 80–90, or if the patient loses the radial pulse, then fluid should be given, just a quarter to a half unit at a time, and then the patient be reassessed.

-• 5.
-Artificial blood
+- 5. Artificial blood

 As we saw in Part 2 of this series, blood is a marvelous creation.
 Coming up with a fluid that picks up oxygen from the lungs, releases it in the tissues, and doesn’t poison the body in the process, is a very tricky task.

 Why all this work to change the transfusion landscape?
-Even though donated blood is “free,” it’s expensive to test, handle, store, and refrigerate; It has a short shelf life, even refrigerated; After storage it is an unreliable oxygen carrier; It carries antigens unique to the donor that can kill the recipient; It transmits disease; And study after study have shown that transfusion recipients, assuming they live, invariably leave the hospital with additional heart, respiratory, immune and other complications.
+Even though donated blood is “free,” it’s expensive to test, handle, store, and refrigerate; It has a short shelf life, even refrigerated; After storage it is an unreliable oxygen carrier; It carries antigens unique to the donor that can kill the recipient; It transmits disease; And study after study has shown that blood transfusion recipients, assuming they live, invariably leave the hospital with additional heart, respiratory, immune and other complications.

-And that’s in a country where blood is given freely by kindhearted donors.
+And that’s in a country where blood is given freely by well-meaning donors.
 In many parts of the globe, people don’t line up to give blood out of the goodness of their heart.
 They must be paid – or forced – to give blood.
 There are critical shortages, and the blood thus collected is even more problematic than in Europe and America.
 This is why countries like China and Thailand are throwing their financial resources into finding an acceptable blood substitute.

 I’ve managed to get through four columns about blood with barely a mention of the Bible.
 Does the Bible have anything to do with blood?
 That will be the subject of the next part of this series.

-Someone actually asked me about contributing to my paypal account to help fund my writing.
+Someone actually asked me about contributing to my Paypal account to help fund my writing.
 You don’t need to do that, just buy one of my books!

 Please leave a comment.